seisfwi/SWIT/README.md

 cd ~/SWIT-1.0/toolbox/
 python runswit_Linux.py    # or python runswit_MacOS.py

-# or Run SWIT via python script in the example folder
+# or Run SWIT via the Python script in the example folder
 cd ~/example/some_case/
 ./run_workflow